andrew-bedford/coqatoo/README.md

 Qed.
 ```

-It can also be used to generate a tree representation of the proof's structure.
+It can also generate a tree representation of the proof's structure (using the option `--mode dot`).
 <img src="https://i.imgur.com/3vwBaw0.png" width="50%" />

 **Note:** Coqatoo is only a proof-of-concept for the moment.
 There remains much to be done before it can be of real use.